MBBS, FRCPath, D Phil (Oxon), FHKAM (Path), FRCP, FRS

 Tam Wah-Ching Professorship in Medical Science and Chair of Virology

 Division of Public Health Laboratory Sciences

-He coordinates an 8 year multi-disciplinary and multi-institutional Area of Excellence Program of the University Grants Committee of Hong Kong on the “Control of Pandemic and Inter-pandemic Influenza” and a recent Theme Based Research grant on “Influenza Transmission and Pathogenesis” from the Research Grants Council, Hong Kong.
+He coordinates a 5 year multi-disciplinary and multi-institutional Theme Based Research grant on “Influenza Transmission and Pathogenesis” from the Research Grants Council, Hong Kong.
 He is an investigator in the Centers of Excellence for Influenza Research and Surveillance (CEIRS) program of NIAID, National Institutes of Health, USA.
 He has an extensive collaborative research network globally.

 He co-directs the WHO H5 Reference Laboratory at HKU and serves on many standing committees and ad-hoc advisory committees of the WHO and FAO.

 Chan RW, Hemida MG, Kayali G, Chu DK, Poon LL, Alnaeem A, Ali MA, Tao KP, Ng HY, Chan MC, Guan Y, Nicholls JM, Peiris JSM*.
 Tropism and replication of Middle East respiratory syndrome coronavirus from dromedary camels in the human respiratory tract: an in-vitro and ex-vivo study.
 Lancet Respir Med.
 2014;2:813-22.
-(Impact factor pending; citations 10)
+(Impact factor 19.3; citations 31)